 - Use headers and subheaders to structure your content logically.

 - Label images using ALT text so that web crawlers can identify what they are.

 - Create suitable meta titles and descriptions for each of your webpages.

-- Make your website mobile friendly; more than half of website searches come from mobile devices.
+- Make your website mobile-friendly; more than half of website searches come from mobile devices.

 - Create a sitemap.

-- Link to other pages and websites.
+- Ensure you link to other pages and websites to increase your visibility.

-I’ve included a few books on SEO if you need further clarification – If you buy any of them I will receive a small amount of money.
+I’ve included a few books on SEO if you need further clarification – If you buy any of them, I will receive a small amount of money.